serenita-org/vero/docs/docs/quick-start/setting_up_remote_signer.md

 style V fill:#11497E,stroke:#000000
 ```

-This improves security, but it makes the initial setup
+This improves security but it makes the initial setup
 a little more complicated.

-For this quick-start guide, we'll be making
+For the purposes of this quick-start guide, we'll be taking
-our life easier and use [eth-docker](https://ethdocker.com/){:target="_blank"}
+advantage of [eth-docker](https://ethdocker.com/){:target="_blank"}'s built-in
-to set up both the remote signer and Vero.
+support for web3signer (a remote signer) and Vero.
 Perform the following steps on the machine you intend to run
 Vero on: